-Automatic car washes can leave swirl marks, and water spotting.
-In addition wider, low profile cars could also be scratched.
+Automatic car washes can leave swirl marks and water spotting.
+Wider, low profile cars can also be scratched.

 By washing your car at home, you can protect it.
 You can also touch up the paintwork, if needed, and apply wax.
 The best carwash is the one you do yourself.

 Follow these simple and easy tips to detail your vehicle perfectly.

 - 2 buckets

 - water hose

 - microfiber towels

 - car wash liquid (do not use dish soap, as this strips off car wax)